 "One of the finest criminal attorney's in the big bend area" by Terry B., Past Client

-Drug charges can have a serious impact on your life, especially possession with intent to sell charges.
-Florida law enforcement agencies have been cracking down on the use of illegal drugs, and anyone suspected of planning to deal drugs could face serious consequences.
-The charges for possession with intent to sell often carry more severe penalties than a mere drug possession charge.
+Drug charges can have a serious impact on your life, especially possession with intent to sell.
+Florida law enforcement agencies have been cracking down on the use of illegal drugs, and anyone suspected of dealing, or planning to deal drugs could face serious consequences.
+The charges for possession with intent to sell often carry more severe penalties than a mere drug possession charge, carrying lifelong consequences.

 If you have been charged with possession of drugs with intent to sell in Florida, a conviction can be very harsh, and include prison time, hefty fines or both.
 This offense can be charged as a federal offense or a Florida state offense.
 In some cases, it could be tried in both jurisdictions.
-This allegation also is commonly associated with manufacturing, trafficking or importing drugs.
+This allegation targets individuals believed to be manufacturing, trafficking or importing drugs.

 Tallahassee Possession with Intent to Sell Defense Lawyer

-Pumphrey Law represents clients throughout Tallahassee, Monticello, Quincy, Bristol and nearby areas.
+Pumphrey Law represents clients throughout Tallahassee, Monticello, Quincy, Bristol across the panhandle and the state.
 Call (850) 681-7777 for a free consultation and to learn more about your legal options.

 The difference between being charged with possession with intent to sell instead of a charge for possession of a controlled substance is very small.
 Penalties for possession with intent to sell are much more severe.
 Some examples of factors that will increase your chances of being charged with possession with intent to sell are:

-- Admitting you were selling the drugs to others
+Admitting you were selling the drugs to others, or planning to; and,